MicrosoftDocs/bing-docs/bing-docs/bing-visual-search/how-to/search-response.md

 ### ProductVisualSearch insight

 The ProductVisualSearch insight provides a list of images that contain products that are visually similar to products seen in the original image.
 The `aggregateOffer` field in the **InsightsMetadata** object contains offers where you can buy the product and the price of the product.
 Not all images in the list include offers.
+For information about paging through similar products, see [Paging VisualSearch and ProductVisualSearch action types](get-insights.md#paging).

 ```json
       {